Topeak PrepStand Pro Review

-With a weight of 13.67 lbs, the PrepStand Pro is by no means heavy, but it is a little over 2.5 lbs heavier than the lightest models in our test.
-When fully collapsed for storage or travel it folds down to a size of 48.5 x 7 inches, a few inches taller than the smallest competition.
+With a weight of 13.67 lbs, the PrepStand Pro is by no means heavy, but it is a little over 3 lbs heavier than the lightest models in our test.
+When fully collapsed for storage or travel, it folds down to a size of 48.5 x 7 inches, a few inches taller than the smallest competition.

 When collapsed, everything is held securely in place with the quick release levers and the threaded collar.
 Despite the slightly heavier weight and larger collapsed size of the PrepStand Pro, the addition of the included storage/carrying bag proved beneficial to its portability.
-The zippered bag has 2 nylon shoulder straps which make it easy to carry around, and being enclosed in the bag prevents it from snagging on things in your storage area or when packed into your vehicle.
-The Feedback Sports Classic and Pro Elite are both somewhat smaller and lighter, but neither come with the added convenience of a storage bag.
+The zippered bag has two nylon shoulder straps, which make it easy to carry around, and being enclosed in the bag prevents it from snagging on things in your storage area or when packed into your vehicle.
+The Feedback Sports Pro Elite is somewhat smaller and lighter, but doesn't come with the added convenience of a storage bag.

 The Topeak PrepStand Pro is well suited to everyday maintenance.
 The clamp can and will accommodate virtually any type and size of bike, up to 55 lbs.

 Leave it set up in your garage, or break it down after each use.
-The quick setup of this stand, about 20 seconds in our setup time trials, make it no problem to pull out at a moments notice.
-We did find it to be slightly less convenient to use for everyday maintenance than our Overall Award winner, the Feedback Sports Pro Elite, due to its less user-friendly clamp design which requires significantly more knob turning and time to secure a bike.
-It is important to note that these gripes are based on the comparison, and using this work stand is actually quite easy.
+The quick setup of this stand, about 20 seconds in our setup time trials, makes it no problem to pull out at a moment's notice.
+We did find it to be slightly less convenient to use for everyday maintenance than our Overall Award winner, the Feedback Sports Pro Elite, due to its less user-friendly clamp design, which requires significantly more knob turning and time to secure a bike.
+It is important to note that these gripes are based on the comparison, and using this work stand is quite easy.